 Sahara Sailor Throwing Knife

-The Sahara Sailor Throwing Knife to serve as a Throwing- and all-purpose-knife.
-The blade is very sharp and excellently suited for chopping and other tasks for which may be required while camping.
+The Sahara Sailor Throwing Knife serves as a Throwing- and all-purpose-knife.
+The blade is very sharp and excellently suited for chopping and other tasks which may be required while camping.
 For throwing, the handles can be taken off with just the slide of a button.